 - Operational Risks

 Also known as Procedural risk, this software testing risk is associated with day-to-day activities of software development and maintenance.
-These risks usually rise from the faulty implementation of process plans.
+These risks usually arise from the faulty implementation of process plans.
 Other reasons include:

 - Lack of team spirit and coordination.